BehnamAxo/randulate/README.md

 This function generates a password by selecting characters from different character sets, including lowercase letters, uppercase letters, digits, and special characters.
 The options allow customization of the password length and the inclusion of specific character sets.
 It utilizes the `crypto` module to generate secure random bytes for enhanced password security.

+# Boolean

+### `randomBoolean()`

+Generates a random boolean value with a 50% chance of being true or false.

+Returns a boolean, either `true` or `false`.

+---

+### `randomBooleanWithProbability(trueProbability)`

+Generates a random boolean value based on a specified probability of being true.
+  - `trueProbability` (number) - The probability of the result being true, a decimal between 0 and 1.

+Returns a boolean, either `true` or `false`.

+---

+### `randomBooleanArray(length)`

+Generates an array of random boolean values.

+  - `length` (number) - The length of the boolean array to generate.

+Returns an array of boolean values.

+---

+### `randomBooleanSequence(length, trueProbability)`

+Generates a sequence of random boolean values based on a specified probability of being true.

+  - `length` (number) - The length of the boolean sequence to generate.
+  - `trueProbability` (number) - The probability of each value being true, a decimal between 0 and 1.

+Returns an array of boolean values representing the generated sequence.

+---

+### `weightedRandomBoolean(trueWeight, falseWeight)`

+Generates a weighted random boolean value.

+  - `trueWeight` (number) - The weight assigned to the `true` value.
+  - `falseWeight` (number) - The weight assigned to the `false` value.

+Returns a boolean, either `true` or `false`, based on the specified weights.

+---

+### `randomBooleanWithCondition(length)`

+Generates an array of random boolean values with at least one true value.

+  - `length` (number) - The length of the boolean array to generate (minimum length is 1).

+Returns an array of boolean values.

 ## Usage